BDC Hamburger Icon

 Did You Know?Did you know

-The company will benefit from less time lost to employee illness.
-With higher attendance comes improved overall business performance and productivity.
+If employees are healthier and take less time off due to illness, you’ll likely see improved overall business performance and productivity.
 Additionally, wellness programs can boost employee morale.

 “Employees who participate in wellness programs feel valued and respected,” said Sep Niakan, managing broker at Blackbook Properties.
 “When workers feel respected and appreciated by their employers, they are happy.
 Employee enthusiasm at work frequently increases when wellness programs are offered.”

-For many companies, corporate wellness programs add value to the total employee benefits package, providing incentives to current and future workers, increasing employee retention, and enabling the company to remain competitive within the labor market.
+For many companies, corporate wellness programs add value to the total employee benefits package.
+This incentivizes current and future workers to join and stay with the company, which increases employee retention and helps the company remain competitive in the labor market.

 TipBottom line